reevoo/reevoo.github.io/docs/seoboost/google-rich-snippets.markdown

 <b>1\.
 Include in your JSON-LD snippet the same @id attribute that Reevoo is using in the JSON-LD snippet included with the embedded reviews.</b>

-This "@id" attribute is always set by Reevoo with the value "/reviewable/sku/SKU#this".
+This "@id" attribute is always set by Reevoo with the value "#reviewable_sku_SKU".
 Where the capitalized SKU must be replaced by the sku of the product.
 For example if the sku of the product is "100A", the the @id attribute will be as below:

 {% highlight html %}
-  "@id": "/reviewable/sku/100A#this"
+  "@id": "#reviewable_sku_100A"
 {% endhighlight %}

 <b>2\.
 Make sure that your JSON-LD snippet does not include the "aggregateRating" property, this must only be present in the JSON-LD snippet provided by Reevoo.</b>